bkindtoall/math-game/README.md

 3. Open index.html on browser.

 Direct link: https://bkindtoall.github.io/math-game/ however the ajax server connection needs to be initialized as noted in the Install instructions.
-Otherwise the math problems will on show "choice1, choice2, Choice3"
+Otherwise the math problems will only show "choice1, choice2, Choice3"

 ## Support and contact details